-The run-time source version of the compiler includes ANSI-standard source code for the base run-time libraries.
+The unlimited run-time source kits include ANSI-standard source code for the base run-time libraries.
 This code can be used to build binary versions of the run-time libraries for other operating environments.
 Included with the source code is a portable makefile that can be used to build the libraries on the target platform with minimal changes.
-All platform-specific items are isolated in the platform.mk file in the root directory of the installation.
+All platform-specific items are isolated in the platform.mk file in the c/build_lib or cpp/build_lib directory of the installation.

-The procedure to port the run-time code to a different platform is as follows (note: this assumes common UNIX or GNU compilation utilities are in place on the target platform).
+The procedure to port the run-time code to a different platform uses a Perl script to compress the necessary files and is as follows (note: this assumes common UNIX or GNU compilation utilities are in place on the target platform):